Breastfeeding Vs Formula FeedingNeoLacta Lifesciences

 - Amino acids and enzymes

-Scientist have shown there are more than 1,000 proteins in breast milk (1) and formula manufactures include one or more of them.
-This is one of the problems of formula milk why babies do well on formula which lead to higher health risk in the long-term.
+Scientist have shown there are more than 1,000 proteins in breast milk (1) and formula milk only one or two of them.
+This is one of the drawbacks of formula milk leading to higher health risk in the long-term.